Austin-Czyzewski/Niowave/Python-PLC/Dipole Scan/README.md

 'Read': This is the read tag, it is in quotes in case you want to read a value that starts with 0, this is the modbus we are collecting through the scan.

 'count': This is the amount of time that the read tag is read and averaged over, the starting value is 20, this is a good median value.
-	Increasing this number will increase the amount of time that the script takes to run, but you may want to do so if pulsing beam.
+	Increasing this number will increase the amount of time that the script takes to run.

+'pulsing_count': Similar to count, this is the amount of data points gathered that we average over.
+This is only when we are pulsing.
+	The script knows when the system is pulsing.

 ##############################
 Moving far down the script now